vahidinj/portfolio/README.md

 ### Diabetes Prediction App: [GitHub Repository Link](https://github.com/vahidinj/diabetes_prediction_app)

 This is a Streamlit-based web application designed to predict the likelihood of diabetes in individuals based on diagnostic measurements.
-The app includes features for data exploration, model evaluation, and interactive visualizations to help users better understand the dataset and model performance.
+The app includes features for data exploration, model evaluation, and interactive visualizations to help users better understand the training dataset and model performance.

 **Key Features:**
 - User-friendly Interface: Built with Streamlit for seamless interaction.
 - Data Exploration: Visualize and analyze diagnostic data.
 - Model Evaluation: Assess the performance of predictive models.
 - Interactive Visualizations: Gain insights into the dataset and predictions.
-- Batch Predictions: Make batch predictions by uploading a CSV and downloading the results.
+- Batch Predictions: Make batch predictions by uploading a CSV file and downloading the results.

 #### [Click here](https://vahidinj-diabetes-prediction-app-srcapp-fzptez.streamlit.app) to see the app in action